samapriya/awesome-gee-community-datasets/docs/projects/utglobus.md

 #### License
 The article is licensed under a Creative Commons Attribution 4.0 International license.

-Provided by: Kamath et al 2024
+Provided by: Kamath, H.G., Singh, M., Malviya, N. et al 2024

 Curated in GEE by: Samapriya Roy